sanketpujari33/Full-Stack-Develaper/Web-Technologies/FrontEnd/JavaScript/answers.md

 8. The JavaScript this keyword refers to the object it belongs to.
 It has different values depending on where it is used: In a method, this refers to the owner object.
 Alone, this refers to the global object.
 a.
 ES6 allows you to use arrow functions which uses the enclosing lexical scope.

 9. Prototypical inheritance allows us to reuse the properties or methods from one JavaScript object to another through a reference pointer function.
 All JavaScript objects inherit properties and methods from a prototype: Date objects inherit from Date. ...
-Array objects inherit from Array.
+I_Array objects inherit from I_Array.

 10. A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives you access to an outer function's scope from an inner function.